 Generally, the more information in the prompt the better.
 A lack of detail tends to produce unimpressive results, while mentioning things like the style of photography and even a brand and model of camera and the focal length of a lens can lead to better results if you're aiming for photorealism.
 Some people have reported getting great results from DALL-E 2 by using 'Graflex' in prompts.

-Finally, even the best AI image generators still have many quirks and produce images with strange artefacts that you'll want to fix in traditional image editing software.
+Finally, even the best AI image generators have many quirks and produce images with strange artefacts you'll want to fix in traditional image editing software.
 Human figures are particularly prone to contortions and can end up with the wrong number of fingers or with eyes looking in different directions.
 Problems with faces can often be corrected in Photoshop using Adobe's Neural Filters.

 Why are the best AI image generators controversial?

 There are several reasons that the best AI image generators are causing controversy.
-One of the main issues is the fear of misuse to create violent, abusive or pornographic content, and also the fear that people may try to pass off images generated by AI as real, spreading fake news or defaming famous people.
+One of the main issues is the fear of misuse to create violent, abusive or pornographic content, and also the fear that people may try to pass off images generated by AI as real, spreading fake news or defaming people.

 There are also big questions about copyright, both whether someone can own the copyright to an image they created using AI and whether it was legal to train AI models on images from trawled from the web without the consent of their original creators.
 Finally, some people have concerns about what they might mean for the future of jobs in some creative sectors.